Internet Marketing for Older Adults

 I, Leila Rhoden, was in my mid-fifties when I decided to learn about internet marketing.
 Fortunately, now there is much more information geared for the older crowd who are embarking on a second career in IM.
 Therefore, I am publishing information that will help you – as an older adult – get a leg-up on getting online without having to spend a fortune.

-If you’re just now checking the possibility of you starting a blog or an online business, read A Second Career for Senior Citizens for some basic reasons for and benefits of pursuing a new career or side hustle.
+If you’re just now checking the possibility of you creating a blog or starting an online business, read A Second Career for Senior Citizens for some basic reasons for and benefits of pursuing a new career or side hustle.
 Also, I’ve published a lot of articles & special reports that will give you more in depth information about the many benefits of going online to create and/or supplement a good income for your later years – and how to do it.

 In addition to useful information on how to get started online, I may provide you links to exceptional products & services that I highly recommend and probably use or have used in the past.
 (Believe me, not all products & services pass Leila’s litmus test!)
 Some of these may be free and others are not.
 On the paid products, I may or may not make a percentage of the sales price as an affiliate of that particular product.
 After all, that is what affiliate internet marketing is all about!